ShanSanear/VoxFila/docs/features.md

 Operator page MUST be separate from normal page - so just in case they can also add people themselves just like the normal users

+Operator MUST be able to start and end session

 Operator MUST have a way to "merge" multiple people into one, to prevent (accidental or not) possibility of people jumping queue - or by moving song to somebody else

 Operator MUST have a way to edit given queue entry - be it by changing who is singing or by changing song on the fly